Love Vs. Obsession What Are The Differences?

 - In love, partners feel free to be themselves within a safe and secure container, whereas obsessive love can feel suffocating and toxic.

-- Obsessive love manifests as stalking, controlling behaviour, excessive clinginess, objectification and possessiveness.
+- Obsessive love manifests as stalking, controlling behavior, excessive clinginess, objectification and possessiveness.

 - Obsessive love can be likened to a mental disorder and needs to be treated as it can be detrimental to the health and wellbeing of not only the relationship but also the individuals in it.